Core Research Questions

 CA-MRSA isolates are typically susceptible (can be killed by) a number of different classes of antibiotics.
 This includes a number of antibiotics that come in oral form, allowing for the treatment of uncomplicated CA-MRSA infections using pills, rather than more expensive intravenous antibiotics.
 There is a concern that if CA-MRSA strains develop resistance to commonly used oral antibiotics, such as clindamycin, doxycycline, or trimethoprim-sulfamethoxazole, as well as the newer and more costly antibiotic linezolid, we will have to change the recommendations for treating skin infections generally in the U.S. because in many settings, including urban U.S. emergency departments, MRSA is the leading cause of cultured skin infections.
 When skin infections are treated initially, the bacterium causing them is not yet known.
 Therefore, doctors have to choose a therapy (called an empiric therapy) that is likely to kill the most common causes of these infections.
 If MRSA is less likely to be killed by certain oral antibiotics over time, then practices have to change.
 We are performing a study to assess whether the antibiotic susceptibility profiles of genotypically and clinically defined CA-MRSA isolates obtained from patients at the University of Chicago are changing over time.

 The goal of this project is to create a new agent-based model of MRSA that includes theoretically based and empirically derived variables representing behavioral features of the population (e.g., social networks) and the healthcare system.
 We are developing a flexible agent-based model scaling up in stages to the population of the Chicago metropolitan area, the first of which will include a corridor across the south side of Chicago and adjoining suburbs.
 We will use high-performance computing capabilities at the University of Chicago and Argonne National Laboratory to run individual model configurations thousands of times.
+A paper has been published from this study:

 This project is supported by the National Institute of General Medical Sciences, National Institutes of Health.